 - Add-in the chicken and season with salt and pepper.
-Let it simmer for 5 - 10 minutes or until the chicken is nicely browned.
+Let it simmer for 5 to 10 minutes or until the chicken is nicely browned.

 - Add-in the tomato sauce, and water.
-Let it simmer in low heat again for 20 - 40 minutes or until the chicken is cooked fully inside.
+Let it simmer in low heat again for 20 to 40 minutes or until the chicken is cooked fully inside.

 - Add-in the potato cubes and carrot cubes back, the bell pepper cubes, green peas and the butter.
 Stir well and cook for another 5 minutes.